webdriverio/webdriverio/website/docs/AutoWait.md

 ## Built-in Waiting

-Both waiting mechanisms are incompatible which each other and can cause longer wait times.
+Both waiting mechanisms are incompatible with each other and can cause longer wait times.
 As implicit waits are a global setting it is applied to all elements which is sometimes not the desired behavior.
 Therefore WebdriverIO provides a built-in wait mechanism that automatically explicitly waits on the element before interacting with it.

 :::info Recommendation